freestar-archive/sortable-auction-challenge/README.md

 # Auction Coding Challenge

-One of the things that the Engineering team at Sortable works on is software that runs ad auctions, either in the browser or server-side.
+One of the things that the Engineering team at Freestar works on is software that runs ad auctions, either in the browser or server-side.
 The goal of this challenge is to write a program that will run a simple auction, while enforcing data validity.

 ## Concepts

-Sortable manages ads on many different websites.
+Freestar manages ads on many different websites.
 Each site has a different
 configuration: which bidders are permitted to bid on ads on that site, and an auction 'floor' that bids must meet or exceed.